My story

 Meanwhile, the Holtzbrinck executive team in Stuttgart were highly focused on digital/new media acquisitions and corporate finance solutions to maximise the value of the Group.
 There was a growing rumour about a merger with a major competitor, Germany-based Springer Science & Business Media.

 All of this had the effect that by late 2011 it was not clear from where the company was really being led.
 I found myself pulled in different directions whilst working very long hours.
 I had a good relationship with the Holtzbrinck CFO Jens Schwanewedel and we planned the future structure of the finance function together, including me employing members of Jens' team in London.
-This naturally led to conversations with Annette and Jens about my own plans and I decided to move on in the summer of 2012.
-Annette herself left after the 2015 merger with Springer.
-Holtzbrinck retains a majority share of Springer Nature which is widely regarded as the world's leading science and academic publisher.
+This naturally led to conversations with Annette and Jens about my own plans and I moved on to pastures new in the summer of 2012.

 All in all, I look back on my time at Macmillan very fondly as the peak of my career in the cultural industries.